nus-cs4344-students/step-on-you/README.md

 npm install grunt-cli

-2. Go to "client" folder
+2. Go to "steponyou" folder

 3. Get node packets and bower packets by: